 An emergency meeting of Commonwealth and State Governments was held in November 1918, and a series of centralised emergency measures agreed to.
 Unfortunately this accord broke down almost immediately after pneumonic influenza was found to have come ashore in January 1919.
 As a result, throughout the crisis the Commonwealth Government largely remained responsible for maritime quarantine and immunisation, while individual states managed their own precautions and regulations.

-‘Spanish flu’ was unusual in mostly affecting people in their prime of adulthood, roughly 20–40 years of age, rather than infants and the elderly who are typically most at risk during influenza outbreaks.
+Cutting through the Community‘Spanish flu’ was unusual in mostly affecting people in their prime of adulthood, roughly 20–40 years of age, rather than infants and the elderly who are typically most at risk during influenza outbreaks.
 Unusually, men were found to die more frequently than women, although pregnant patients were both at high risk of losing their unborn child and their own lives.

 One result was that the infection cut through the community, incapacitating civic leaders, health professionals and essential workers at the moment they were needed most.
 Furthermore, a significant proportion of Australia’s nurses and doctors remained overseas through the early months of 1919, awaiting repatriation.
 These were precisely the practitioners most familiar with the disease and how best to manage it.